xiaohanzai/Illustris/README.md

 Some functions used to handle Illustris and IllustrisTNG data.
 Especially designed for my prolate JAM project.
 Some scripts are modified from Hongyu Li's code: https://github.com/HongyuLi2016/illustris-tools

+This is a package, so please add the corresponding path into $PYTHONPATH.

 ## Contents:
 * `data`:
   * `StarData.py`: contains a most general class _StarData_.